SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 ## Step 2: Display Payment Menu

 Among the operations in the POST `paymentOrders` response, you will find the `view-paymentmenu`.
-This is the one you need to display the checkin and payment module.
+This is the one you need to display the payment module.

 {:.code-view-header}
 **Response**